 The aim of this minor program is to meet the professional language needs of students in various disciplines.
-In particular, it aims to enhance the productive language skills (written Chinese and Putonghua) of graduates who may need to work part of the time, or most of the time in Mainland China.
+In particular, it aims to enhance the productive language skills of Chinese and develop the understanding of contemporary Chinese society in terms of reading modern and contemporary Chinese literature.
+The minor program aims to increase the overall professional language ability for graduates who may serve Chinese as their main working language.

-With the signing of CEPA and the changing economies of Hong Kong and the Mainland, it is expected there will be greater opportunities for career development in the Mainland for CityU students, and there will also be more frequent contact with Mainland business and industries.
-To add to the advantage of a more Westernized curriculum and a more cosmopolitan perspective, Hong Kong students will need more formal training in the use of Chinese for professional purposes - a more advanced ability in speaking Putonghua and in written communication.
+With the changing economies of Hong Kong and Greater China, it is expected there will be greater opportunities for CityU students to pursue careers in the region of Greater China.
+To add to the advantage of a more Westernized curriculum and a more cosmopolitan perspective, Hong Kong students will need more formal training in the use of Chinese for professional purposes in various fields.
+Meanwhile, a fuller and deeper understanding of contemporary Chinese culture is the base of effective communication.
+Thus, a more advanced ability in comprehending the context for language through learning modern as well as contemporary Chinese literature is also a significant training for the minor program.

-- 1. develop a high level of proficiency in Putonghua for effective communication in a range of professional contexts; - 2. enhance their skills in written communication in a range of professional contexts; - 3. increase their sensitivity towards the use of simplified Chinese characters in reading and writing; - 4. develop a fuller understanding of contemporary Chinese society the context for language
+- 1. enhance their skills in written communication in a range of professional contexts; - 2. increase their sensitivity towards the use of simplified Chinese characters in reading and writing; - 3. develop a fuller understanding of contemporary Chinese society the context for language